urcsc174/course-documentation/project4-data-entry-application/instructions.md

 ## Submit the Lab

+*NOTE: this is different!
+Everyone will be graded as individuals for Project 4.
+Therefore everyone must make a submission in Blackboard to be graded.*

 To get credit for your work:

-- One of you must submit a link to your website in Blackboard, in: **Project 4: Data Entry Application**
+- EVERYONE must submit a link to your website in Blackboard, in: **Project 4: Data Entry Application**
 - Along with your link write in the **Write Submission** area (*not* the comments box):
   - **Your city-team name**
   - A list of **everyone's name** in your team (including your own) AND everyone's role